irods/irods/manual.rst

     This is analogous to head atom in a Prolog rule or trigger-name in a relational database.

 Agent
     A type of iRODS server process.
-Each time a client connects to a server, an agent is created and a network connection established between it and the client.
+Each time a client connects to a server, the server spawns an agent and a network connection is established between the new agent and the requesting client.

 API
     An Application Programming Interface (API) is a piece of software's set of defined programmatic interfaces to enable other software to communicate with it.  iRODS defines a client API and expects that clients connect and communicate with iRODS servers in this controlled manner.  iRODS has an API written in C, and another written in Java (Jargon).
+Other languages have wrappers around the C API (Python, PHP, etc.).

 Authentication Mechanisms
     iRODS can employ various mechanisms to verify user identity and control access to Data Objects (iRODS files), Collections, etc.  These currently include the default iRODS secure password mechanism (challenge-response), Grid Security Infrastructure (GSI), Kerberos, and Operating System authentication (OSAuth).